-NCDOT announced a decision that will eliminate several Kinston Bypass alternatives from further consideration while adding a new corridor for detailed study.
-Working with the US Army Corps of Engineers as the lead federal agency, NCDOT led a Jan.
+NCDOT announced a decision that eliminated several Kinston Bypass alternatives from further consideration while adding a new corridor for detailed study.
+Working with the US Army Corps of Engineers as the lead federal agency, NCDOT held a Jan.
 16 meeting with local officials and other state and federal agencies, in which all northern bypass alternatives were eliminated from further study.
-Existing southern bypass alternatives will remain under consideration, as will a widening of existing U.S. 70.
-The group also decided to add a short, "Shallow Southern Bypass" for study.
+All of the existing southern bypass alternatives remain under consideration, as does the widening of existing U.S. 70.
+The group also decided to add a "Shallow Southern Bypass" for study.
 This alternative widens U.S. 70 to the east and west sides of the city, but creates a new location highway in central Kinston.
-The new shallow southern bypass corridor begins just east of the C.F.
+The new Shallow Southern Bypass corridor begins just east of the recently opened C.F.
 Harvey Parkway and runs to the southeast across the Neuse River, crossing N.C.
 11/55 near the Goodman Road intersection.
-The corridor then crosses U.S. 258 to the south side of Collier-Loftin Road and continues eastward to cross N.C.
-58 in the vicinity of the Collier-Lofton intersection.
-The corridor passes south of the existing Lenoir Community College campus, then crosses property owned by the College which is slated for future campus expansion.
-The corridor rejoins existing U.S. 70 near its intersection with Neuse Road.
+The corridor then crosses U.S. 258 near Collier-Loftin Road and continues eastward to cross N.C.
+58 in the area south of Lenoir Community College and rejoins existing U.S. 70 near Neuse Road.

 The decision to remove northern bypass alternatives is a direct result of new traffic projections that show southern bypass alternatives will draw significantly more traffic onto a bypass.
 Southern alternatives attract enough traffic from U.S. 70 such that traffic congestion is noticeably reduced in central Kinston - which eliminates need for widening in the foreseeable future.
-Northern alternatives did not compete as well, drawing so little traffic from U.S. 70 that a future widening of U.S. 70 would be needed - even after a bypass was constructed.
 Click here to see a map of the new alternative and the project corridors.